Colored vertex models and $k$-tilings of the Aztec diamond

 Here blue is a smaller color than red.

-On the right of Figure \ref{ex:3til}, we have an example of a 3-tiling of the rank 3 Aztec diamond.
-In the purple-gray model, the first tiling has weight $x_1^2 x_2y_2^2x_3y_3^2$, the second has weight $x_1^3 y_1 y_2 y_3$, the third has weight $x_1 y_1 x_2 y_2$, and there are 11 interactions - 4 between blue and red, 3 between blue and green, and 4 between red and green.
+In Figure \ref{ex:3til}, we have an example of a 3-tiling of the rank 3 Aztec diamond.
+In the purple-gray model, the first tiling has weight $x_1^2 x_2y_2^2x_3y_3^2$, the second has weight $x_1^3 y_1 y_2 y_3$, the third has weight $x_1 y_1 x_2 y_2$, and there are 11 pairs of coupled dominos - 4 between blue and red, 3 between blue and green, and 4 between red and green.

 The reason for these choices of interactions is two-fold: first, as we will see in Sections \ref{vertexsection} and \ref{kcolors}, these interactions can be obtain from certain vertex models whose integrability is essential in our analysis.
 Secondly, these tilings are related to (super) LLT polynomials \cite{GKsuper,KN23} and are an example of an LLT process, generalizing the well-studied Schur process.